Transcender developers discuss the behind-the-scenes development strategy for practice exams

 Tags: , , , , , ,

 (ETA 10/01/12: Microsoft is still rolling out changes to these tracks.
-Be sure to check Microsoft Learning, Born To Learn, and our blog for the most current information on MCSA and MCSE.)
+Be sure to check Microsoft Learning, Born To Learn, and our blog for the most current information on MCSA and MCSE.
+Because exam retirements are subject to change without notice, please go to the official Microsoft Retired exams list to confirm or deny a specific test’s retirement date, as it may have changed since this post was originally published.)

 Yesterday a vendor called me on the phone and said that he had a great price on the latest MCSE classes.
 He went on to explain that these classes taught all the latest, hottest technologies.
 They were so virtualized, a team of physicists argued over their very existence.
 They were so far up in the cloud, you needed a telescope to find your exam.
-Once he’d wound down the hyperbole, I asked him what operating system that the classes covered.
-He told me, “Windows Server 2003.”
+Once he’d wound down the hyperbole, I asked him what operating system was covered in the classes, and he proudly told me, “Windows Server 2003.”

 • Exam 70-640 – windows Server 2008 Active Directory, Configuring